For all the benefits of modern-day smartphones, there’s one area in which they certainly don’t help: giving us a good night’s rest.

 “The reason you’re staying awake when you’re on Instagram before bed isn’t just the blue light,” she said.
 “It’s also the intellectual stimulation”.

 Do you struggle with sleep?
-Are you looking forward to this update?
+Have you installed this update yet?
 Do you believe it will help?